Ciekce/Stormphrax/README.md

 ## Building
 **The makefile is not intended for building by users.
 It exists purely for OpenBench compliance.**
-Requires CMake and a competent C++20 compiler (tested with Clang 15 on Windows and GCC 11 on Ubuntu)
+Requires CMake and a competent C++20 compiler (tested with Clang 15 and 16 on Windows, GCC 11 and Clang 15 and 16 on Linux, and Apple Clang 15 on macOS on Apple Silicon)
 ```bash
 > cmake -DCMAKE_BUILD_TYPE=Release -S . -B build/
 > cmake --build build/ --target polaris-<BUILD>